About Early Indian Printed Books

 In July 2017, we held a two-day academic symposium at Jadavpur Universtity on South Asian Book History which brought together researchers, scholars and Digital Humanities practitioners from the UK, India, Bangladesh and Nepal.
 25 speakers across 7 panel sessions discussed cutting edge research in the field.
 View abstracts from the panel sessions or watch videos of the talks.

 Throughout the course of the project we will deliver a series of digital skills workshops and training sessions at Indian institutions to support innovative digital humanities research within South Asian studies.
 More information about the workshops is available on the Training Resources page.

 We host a series of talks based on the 'Two Centuries of Indian Print' project and the British Library's South Asia collections.
 More details can be found on the Events page.

-The ‘Two Centuries of Indian Print’ project recently ran a competition to find an optimal solution for automatically transcribing the Bengali books and Quarterly Lists that have been digitsed as part of the project.
+In 2017 and 2019 ‘Two Centuries of Indian Print’ ran competitions to find an optimal solution for automatically transcribing the Bengali books and Quarterly Lists that have been digitised as part of the project.
 Accurate transcriptions would enable researchers to search the full text of this valuable content.
-If you or anyone you know would like experiment with OCR of our collection, the 'ICDAR2017 REID' competition dataset can be freely downloaded from PRIMAresearch.org.
+If you or anyone you know would like experiment with OCR of our collection, the combined dataset for both competitions can be freely downloaded from the PRIMA Research Lab.
 We would love to hear how you have found working with the dataset!

 The Collection at SOAS

-Through Two Centuries of Indian Print a variety of rare Bengali books from the collection at SOAS will be digitised and made available through the SOAS Digital Library.
+Through Two Centuries of Indian Print a variety of rare Bengali books from the collection at SOAS have been digitised and made available through the SOAS Digital Library.

 Follow us on Twitter @BL_IndianPrint to receive updates and highlights.